← Reference Deep-Dives Reference Deep-Dive · 11 min read

 By Kevin, Founder & CEO

 Global product launches fail most often not because the product is wrong but because the concept was validated in one market and assumed to transfer universally.
 A value proposition that resonates in the US — speed, convenience, individual empowerment — may fall flat in markets that prioritize quality, reliability, or social proof.
+The product itself ships unchanged, the campaign rolls out market by market, and the first quarter of launch data quietly delivers the news that the concept never worked outside the original test market.
+By the time the team realizes what happened, the launch budget is spent and the brand has burned trust in markets it now has to win back.

 Why Single-Market Concept Testing Fails Globally

 Concept testing in English with US participants produces valid data about the US market.
 It produces no data about Germany, Brazil and broader Latin America, Japan, or any other market.
 Yet the majority of global product launches are validated through English-only concept testing, with international markets treated as “phase 2” rollouts that receive the same positioning.
+The phase-2 markets then underperform; the team attributes the gap to execution issues, channel mix, or media weight; and the underlying concept-fit problem stays invisible because no one ever measured it.

 • Value proposition mismatch: “Save time” resonates in efficiency-oriented cultures; “ensure quality” resonates in precision-oriented cultures.
 Same product, different positioning needed.
+A concept tested in the US around speed may need to be reframed around durability or reliability for German consumers without changing a single product feature.

 • Emotional resonance gaps: The emotional appeal that drives purchase intent varies by culture.
 Individual empowerment messaging works in individualistic markets; social belonging messaging works in collectivist markets.
+Concepts that test as “aspirational” in the US can test as “selfish” or “isolating” in collectivist markets — same emotional content, different cultural read.

 Running Multilingual Concept Tests